jcrewerts/MyProject-Identifiers/README.md

 ### Matlab

 Each drive file is associated with MetaData that allows us to easily organize the different runs and pull out certain information.

 <p align="center">
   <img src="Photos/MetaData.PNG">
 </p>

-The data is downsampled to a constant timestep using a created function that will create all signals with the same 25 Hz time step.
-This will make things easier to plot because they will all be the same size.
+The data is downsampled to a constant timestep using an already created function that will align all signals with the same 25 Hz time step.
+This will make things easier to plot because all the arrays will be the same size.

 <p align="center">
   <img src="Photos/DownSampleFunction.PNG">
 </p>

 The IF loop allows us to only run the drive files we want, while also pulling max error from the sensors.
 Max error is the difference of the commanded boom target height and the actual boom height from the outermost signal.
+We will be looking at max error as our identifier throughout the project.

 <p align="center">
   <img src="Photos/ifLoopDriveFile.PNG">